zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     > **Tip**: If the app fails because the rate limit is exceeded.
 Wait a few seconds and try again.
 If there is insufficient quota available in your subscription, the model may not be able to respond.

 1. View the response.
-Then enter another prompt, this time requesting a chart:
+Then enter another prompt, this time requesting a visualization:

     ```
-   Create a pie chart showing cost by category
+   Create a text-based bar chart showing cost by category
     ```

-    The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.
+1. View the response.
+Then enter another prompt, this time requesting a statistical metric:

+    ```
+   What's the standard deviation of cost?
+    ```

+    View the response.

 1. You can continue the conversation if you like.
 The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
 Enter `quit` when you're done.
-1. Review the conversation messages that were retrieved from the thread, and the files that were generated.
+1. Review the conversation messages that were retrieved from the thread - which may include messages the agent generated to explain its steps when using the code interpreter tool.

-1. When the application has finished, use the cloud shell **download** command to download each .png file that was saved in the app folder.
-For example:

-    ```
-   download ./<file_name>.png
-    ```

-    The download command creates a popup link at the bottom right of your browser, which you can select to download and open the file.

 ## Summary

 In this exercise, you used the Azure AI Agent Service SDK to create a client application that uses an AI agent.
-The agent uses the built-in Code Interpreter tool to run dynamic code that creates images.
+The agent can use the built-in Code Interpreter tool to run dynamic Python code to perform statistical analyses.

 ## Clean up